 Parking is available at parking garages on the port property.
 Free shuttle buses will take you to and from the Los Angeles cruise terminal.
 The cost is about $18 per day.

 Which Celebrity Cruises ships sail from Los Angeles?

 Celebrity’s recently revolutionized ship, Celebrity Millennium, sails from the Los Angeles cruise port.
 On Celebrity Millennium, stay in luxurious staterooms, enjoy Broadway-level entertainment, and dine in stunning venues serving world-class cuisine designed by our Michelin-starred chef.

 Where can I cruise to from the Los Angeles cruise port?

-Cruises from Los Angeles sail along the coast of California and through the Panama Canal to Fort Lauderdale.
+Cruises from Los Angeles sail to the Mexican Riviera, along the coast of California, and through the Panama Canal to Fort Lauderdale.